rjohnsen/hhc-2024/content/act3/santa-vision.md

 /static/sv-application-2024-SuperTopSecret-9265193/applicationDefault.bin
 ```

-On Kali, downloaded the file:
+Using Kali, I downloaded the file:

 ```bash
 wget http://34.72.28.246:8000/static/sv-application-2024-SuperTopSecret-9265193/applicationDefault.bin
 ```

-Investigating what it is:
+Investigating what it was:

 ```bash
 file applicationDefault.bin
     applicationDefault.bin: Linux jffs2 filesystem data little endian
 ```

-According to the hints, we can use Jefferson to treat this file (including here the instruction setting it up):
+According to the hints, Jefferson could be used to treat this file (including here the instruction setting it up):

 ```bash
 python3 -m venv env